Skip to Content

 • Mitigate security attacks and other adverse actions

-ID
+Message ID

-The ID is a deterministic, audit-friendly identifier that binds each Reactor message to its origin and data.
+The Message ID is a deterministic, audit-friendly identifier that binds each Reactor message to its origin and data.
 By recomputing it from the recorded origin and data, you get tamper-evident cryptographic assurance that the message delivered to the destination matches what was originally produced at the source.
 This lets you trace messages across systems, safely handle retries and replay protection, and verify integrity onchain and offchain.
 Combined with Reactor’s 100% onchain execution model, messages are processed end-to-end without relying on any offchain components such as relayer networks, cross-chain bridge validator sets, or separate external oracle validator sets.

 EVM-Sourced Messages